The secrets of Quiberon Bay

 Quiberon Bay is an area of sheltered water protected by the Quiberon Peninsula to the west and by small islands called Houat and Hoëdic to the south.

-These islands have a strong influence on the winds, known as site effect.
+These islands have a quite strong influence on the winds, known as site effect.

 In summer, the thermal breezes are of great importance, they too are disturbed by the Peninsula and the islands.